 Of course, glutton for punishment that I am, I’ve also taken things a step further.
 I’ve ordered a classic Chapman Stick.

 The difference?
 Night and day.
 For one thing, it has 10 strings.
 Second, it can be strung and tuned a number of ways, but I ordered the standard setup.
-This means the strings will be tuned in fifths rather than fourths.
+This means that half of the strings will be tuned in fifths rather than fourths.

 If you don’t know what that means, don’t worry – it just means that after almost 50 years of getting used to notes being a certain distance apart, that will change.

 Which brings me to the third and major difference.
-The lowest strings are in the center of the fretboard, and the bass strings ascend to one side, the higher strings to the other.
+The lowest strings are in the center of the fretboard, and the bass strings ascend to one side in fifths, the higher strings to the other in fourths.

 In other words, it should totally mess with my mind.
 Here’s an example of what this instrument can do.